A guest post by Parag Prasad, founder of London Business Coaching.

 Luckily, there are certain traits that people find universally likable.
 The icing on the cake that will have your audience nodding their heads, without even knowing why, is coming across as a genuinely likable person.

 - Optimism: Optimists raise everyone's mood and leave people feeling positive and enthused.
 Nobody wants to be around someone who moans and complains.

 - Goodwill: Taking cheap shots at your competitors is never worth the damage it does to your image.
 Being concerned about others paints you in a good light.

 - Sense of humor: You don't have to crack a joke every 5 minutes, but the ability to poke fun at yourself or share a joke with your audience is a very endearing quality.

 I hope these tips help improve your talks and presentations.
 It's important to get all the technical aspects correct like your visual aids, structure and timing but remember, it's appealing to your audience emotionally that will really win people over.

-Parag Prasad is an award-winning business coach and an experienced speaker having delivered seminars, team training days and sales workshops to over 450 businesses in London.
-You can read more of his articles on his Proven Sales and Marketing Techniques for SMEs blog.
+Parag Prasad is an award-winning business coach and an experienced speaker who has delivered seminars, team training days, and sales workshops to 1,000+ businesses in London.
+You can read more of his articles on his blog.

 You may like these other MarketingProfs articles related to Marketing Strategy:

 - Avoid These Six 'Kisses of Death' in Business Development to Keep Your Marketing Funnel Alive